bob-chen/arts/README.md

 # ARTS

-This project is used for ARTS, initiator by HAOCHEN.
+This project is used to ARTS, initiator by HAOCHEN.

 ```
 A -- Algorithm